2018 Agility Workshops

 The Agility Workshops are back for 2018!
 Workshops will start in May and run through August.
 Visit our Agility Workshops page for more info.
 This is an amazing opportunity to get inside knowledge, practice the physical agility test, and speak with a recruiter and background investigator.

 If you are a military veteran you may now get the G.I.
-Bill through the academy, CTP and FTP for Deputy Sheriff, we are working on the Correctional Deputy apprenticeship so check back soon!
-Please email email@example.com for more information.
+Bill through the academy and post academy training for Correctional Deputy and Deputy Sheriff through our state certified apprenticeship programs.
+Inquire with the backgrounds team after being hired for more information and the required paperwork.

 Physical Agility Examination Request

 As of June 2018 we no longer waive the Physical Agility Examination.
 We do not accept WSTB scores or physical agility scores from other agencies as well.